-Unhealthy worry is where anxious thoughts take over your life.
+Unhealthy worry is a form of stress where anxious thoughts take over your life.
 Unhealthy worry prevents you from feeling happy.
 It stops your normal activities.
 It makes you feel miserable.

 Worrying is actually a very normal instinctive emotion that helps protect us.
 Worrying has been hard wired into humans to help us survive.
 It arises from a time of hostile tribes and wild animals to help humans survive those threats.